A lot of people think that in order to get great sound out of their car stereo, they need a new head unit, new speakers, and a ton of other equipment.

 How To Tune A Car Amp For Mids And Highs?

-Now that you know what mids and highs are, it’s time to learn how to tune a car amp for them.
+Now that you know what mids and highs are, it’s time to learn how to tune it.

 1. Set The Gain Levels